-Clean and inspect the pump parts (except the bearings and seal assembly) with a cloth soaked in fresh cleaning solvent.
+Clean and inspect the pump parts (except the bearing and seal assembly) with a cloth soaked in fresh cleaning solvent.
 Inspect all parts for excessive wear or for any nicks or burrs.
 Remove nicks or burrs using emery cloth or a fine file.
 Replace any parts that are badly worn or damaged.

-Rotate the bearings by hand to check for roughness or binding and inspect the needles in the shaft bearing (06AE).
-If rotation is rough, the needles discolored or if there is any side-to-side movement of the inner race of the rotor adjusting sleeve bearing, replace the bearing(s).
+Rotate the bearing by hand to check for roughness or binding.
+If rotation is rough or if there is any sideto-side movement of the inner race, replace the bearing.

-The rotor adjusting sleeve bearing is permanently sealed and requires no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
-Shaft bearing needles and all external surfaces of both bearings must be kept free of all dirt and foreign material.
+The bearing is permanently sealed and re-

+quires no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
+External surfaces must be kept free of all dirt and foreign material.
 Failure to do so could damage the bearing or its mating surfaces.

-The adjusting sleeve bearing tolerance provides a light press fit into the rotor adjusting sleeve (07AA).
+The bearing tolerance provides a light press fit into the rotor adjusting sleeve (07AA).
 Replace the rotor adjusting sleeve if the proper fit is not achieved.